See procedure Contact for actions that must be undertaken.

 - the relevance of consultation with other people or services (e.g. ACSASS, another service, a Principal Practitioner)

-If a police history check is being considered as a worker safety measure, this is an indicator that contact should not be approved.
+- the presence of practitioner safety issues, particularly where these have necessitated a request for a police history check and development of a safety plan.
 See procedure National police history checks for tasks that must be undertaken.

 Also see Undertaking an international police history check if the individual has lived overseas for six months or longer.